AideJGC/ProyectoDIABETIA_Estancia/README.md

 │
 ├── data               <- Data and folder to save information.
 │
+├── dockerfiles        <- Code to create docker
+│
 ├── output             <- Output from run code
 │
 ├── requirements.txt   <- The requirements file
 │
 ├── setup.py
+│
 └── src                <- Source code for use in this project.
     ├── __init__.py    <- Makes src a Python module
     │